Author: Ameeba

 Mitigation

-To mitigate this vulnerability, users are recommended to apply the vendor patch as soon as it becomes available.
-In the interim, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can provide temporary mitigation.
-Regularly updating and patching systems can help prevent exploitation of such vulnerabilities.
+Users are advised to apply the vendor patch as soon as it becomes available.
+In the interim, users can use a Web Application Firewall (WAF) or Intrusion Detection System (IDS) as a temporary mitigation measure.
+These tools can help to detect and block exploit attempts, reducing the risk of a successful attack.

 Overview